OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 The overall approach and further improvisation for tracing native code using Frida is similar to the one discussed in the Android "[Tracing](0x05c-Reverse-Engineering-and-Tampering.md#tracing "Tracing")" section.

-On iOS, there are no tools like `strace` or `ftrace` available to trace syscalls or function calls of a program.
-While `DTrace`, a very powerful and versatile tracing tool, is available for MacOS, but not for iOS.
+Unfortunately, there are no tools such as `strace` or `ftrace` available to trace syscalls or function calls of an iOS app.
+Only `DTrace` exists, which is a very powerful and versatile tracing tool, but it's only available for MacOS and not for iOS.

 ### Emulation-based Analysis